Richmond, London: Film locations

 Richmond is a popular filming location.
 The village green, divided into The Green and Little Green, has Georgian splendour, stately listed buildings and paved alleyways leading to the high street.
 It is a magnet for film crews, particularly when recreating a city square or row of townhouses of bygone years.
 In 2011, The Crimson Petal and the White was filmed there, as was Downton Abbey in July 2014.
 Many other films and TV shows have featured The Green or Little Green, including Agatha Christie's Poirot, Simon Schama's Power of Art and Peter Rabbit 2.

-The Apple TV+ sports comedy television series Ted Lasso is set in Richmond.
-Several filming sequences take place on The Green, Ted Lasso and other characters in the series are shown drinking at the Prince's Head pub (rebranded as The Crown and Anchor) and Ted lives in number 9½ Paved Court (actually No. 11A).
+The Apple TV+ sports comedy-drama TV series Ted Lasso is set in Richmond.
+Several filming sequences take place on The Green, Ted Lasso and other characters in the series are shown drinking at The Prince's Head pub (rebranded as The Crown and Anchor) and Ted lives in number 9½ Paved Court (actually No. 11A).

 Richmond Theatre ranks as a major film location; it has featured in The Naked Truth (1957), Bugsy Malone (1976), The Krays (1990), Evita (1996), Bedazzled (2000), The Hours (2002), Finding Neverland (2004) and The Wolfman (2010).

+Some scenes in the first episode of the second series of BBC's The Night Manager (2026) were filmed at Richmond Bridge and on Richmond riverside.